-Moving Into Your Future
+How To Move Into Your Future

-Go through your memories one by one, piece by piece as they emerge.
+Go through your memories one by one, piece by piece, as they emerge.
 Look over old albums.
 Talk to loved ones and friends.
 Write in a journal.
 Record your dreams.
 Remember the dreams that did come true.

-A word of warning, especially to those of you who’ve had a bad break-up or divorce.
+First, a word of warning about what not to do, especially for those of you who’ve had a bad break-up or divorce.
 Don’t get yourself too busy or so angry that you move on, too fast, away from your sadness.
 This might be tempting.

-You’ll learn to hold on to what was good and strengthen your self-worth.
-You’ll feel better in time.
+You’ll learn to hold on to what is good in yourself.
+You’ll strengthen your self-worth.
+And, you will feel better in time.
 It’s not impossible to re-light your hope in life and in love.